giannnpaolo/electricalfault/README.md

-Sure, here is a detailed README content for your project on predicting electrical faults:

----

 # Predicting Electrical Faults Using Machine Learning

 ## Overview

-This project aims to develop a machine learning model to accurately predict transmission line faults using real-world geospatial data.
-The model leverages various geospatial features to identify and predict potential faults in transmission lines, which can help in preemptive maintenance and reducing downtime.
+This project aims to develop a machine learning model to accurately predict transmission line faults.
+The model leverages various real world features including engineered features to identify and predict potential faults in transmission lines, which can help in preemptive maintenance and reducing downtime.

 ## Table of Contents